Nicaragua flagResidency Requirements & Legal Guide · Nicaragua

 Dual Citizenship:

-Restricted - Renunciation of prior nationality generally required.
+Restricted - Renunciation of prior citizenship required except by birth.

 Additional Information: